yugabyte/yugabyte-db/docs/content/preview/reference/configuration/operating-systems.md

 YugabyteDB Anywhere supports the following operating systems and architectures.

 Unless otherwise noted, x86 operating systems are supported by all supported versions of YugabyteDB Anywhere.
-YugabyteDB Anywhere added ARM support in v2.18.
+YugabyteDB Anywhere added ARM support for non-Kubernetes platforms in v2.18.

 | Operating system | x86            | ARM            | Notes |
 | :--------------- | :------------- | :------------- | :--- |